Three ways to invest in Thrivent funds

 Standard deviation is a statistical measure of volatility.
 The higher the standard deviation, the riskier an investment is considered to be.
 The chart below shows the returns and standard deviation of returns over a recent period for five different Morningstar Target Risk Indexes that represent various levels of diversification (with a mix of assets that may include stocks, bonds and other types of investments).
 The baseline is represented by the S&P 500, which shows an annualized return higher than any of the sub-indexes—and a higher standard deviation.
 All five indexes had lower standard deviations than the S&P 500.

-Thrivent Mutual Funds offers four different asset allocation funds that range from moderately conservative to aggressive.
+Thrivent Mutual Funds offers six different asset allocation funds that range from conservative to aggressive.
 Although each of the funds has an asset allocation target, the actual allocation can vary depending on the outlook and judgment of the fund managers.
 The funds are actively managed by a team of more than 140 investment professionals.

-For example, Thrivent Moderately Aggressive Allocation Fund (TMAFX) has a target asset allocation of 80% equity securities and 20% fixed income securities, but the actual allocation typically varies somewhat as the Fund manager makes adjustments in the holdings to react to changing market and economic conditions.
+For example, Thrivent Moderately Aggressive Allocation Fund (TMAFX) has a target asset allocation of 80% equity securities and 20% fixed income securities, but the actual allocation typically varies somewhat as the fund manager makes adjustments in the holdings to react to changing market and economic conditions.

 The diversification of these asset allocation funds makes them less volatile than the performance of a single equity category, such as a fund that invests primarily in mid-cap stocks.
 Although the more conservative portfolios would tend to have lower potential returns over the long term, their losses tend to be more modest and less frequent than the more aggressive investments, and they tend to have lower volatility.